AdaCore/spark2014/docs/ug/gnatprove.rst

 may be proved using a manual prover.

-In the appendix, section :ref:`Alternative_Provers`, is explained how to use different provers than |GNATprove| 's default.
+In the appendix, section :ref:`Alternative_Provers`, is explained how to use different provers than the one |GNATprove| uses as default.

 Manual proof in command line:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^